objectiv/objectiv.io/docs/docs/tracking/collector/google-bigquery.md

 ---
-sidebar_position: 2
+sidebar_position: 3
-title: Google Cloud Platform & BigQuery
+title: Google BigQuery
-slug: /tracking/backend/snowplow/gcp-and-bigquery
+slug: /tracking/collector/google-bigquery
 ---

-# Google Cloud Platform & BigQuery
+# Google BigQuery

-The Objectiv Collector can be configured to work with Snowplow on Google Cloud Platform and BigQuery.
+The [Objectiv Collector](./introduction.md) can be configured to work with [Snowplow](./snowplow.md) on Google Cloud Platform and BigQuery.
 The Snowplow GCP setup uses GCP PubSub topics (message queue) to connect various stages in the pipeline.

-## How to set up Objectiv on GCP through Snowplow
+## How to set up Objectiv on GCP using Snowplow

 :::note
-We assume below that you've already read [how to set up Objectiv with Snowplow](../introduction.md).
+We assume below that you've already read [how to set up Objectiv with Snowplow](./snowplow.md).
 :::

 The setup works as follows: